Explore five floors of interactive exhibitions that will take you on a journey through the sights, sounds and stories of music in Canada.

-A complimentary self-serve coat check is available on Level One to the right of the Visitor Services desk.
+A complimentary self-serve coat check is available on Level One to the right of the Visitor Experience desk.
 Availability is limited and coat check is offered on a first come, first served basis.
 NMC is not responsible for lost or stolen items.

 At Studio Bell, we celebrate the stories of music in Canada through artifacts and rare instruments.
 Please help protect our collection by following these important museum rules: